ii-research/DrIG/README.md

 git clone <M-BEIR_DATASET_REPO>
 ```

-The dataset will be used for both training and evaluation phases of **DiG4UMR**.
+The dataset will be used for both training and evaluation phases of **DrIG**.

 ---